Holography of New Conformal Higher Spin Gravities in 3d: General boundary conditions

 where $\zeta$ is also a gauge parameter and $Z$ is a possible central term.
 Using the Fourier modes, one can write a charge as

+and the modes with The $T_n$ are the coefficients that are used to define the asymptotic symmetry algebra of the charges, defined through $\omega=\frac{1}{k}\sum_{m=-\infty}^{\infty}T_m e^{im\phi}$.
+They are the generators of the asymptotic symmetry algebra \cite{Banados:1994tn}.

-and the modes with The procedure that searches for ASA then requires these modes to be inserted into (\ref{jcharge}).
+To find the ASA these modes have to be inserted into (\ref{jcharge}).
 In the general case, for the full set of generators and without imposing any special conditions, this leads to the loop algebra of the underlying gauge algebra.
 Since the boundary conditions allow all the fields to vary, the gauge parameters have no imposed conditions from the allowed gauge transformations.

-Due to the linear dependence of the gauge parameter on the fields in this construction, and boundary conditions that allow the functions along all the generators to vary, asymptotic symmetry algebra becomes loop algebra of the underlying gauge algebra.
-The number of charges obtained is going to be equal to the number of the gauge generators.
+Due to the linear dependence of the gauge parameter on the fields in this construction, and boundary conditions that allow the functions along all the generators to vary, asymptotic symmetry algebra becomes a loop algebra of the underlying gauge algebra.
+Therefore, if we fix the chemical potentials, and do not impose further constraints, the number of charges obtained is going to be equal to the number of the gauge generators.

+In 3D conformal gravity (CG), these bcs lead to twenty independent functions.
+When the chemical potentials are set to zero, ten functions remain, which represent charges.
+Adding a vector field to CG and imposing general bcs results in 15 charges.
+Adding a spin-3 field to CG and imposing general bcs results in a total of 24 charges.
+Therefore, the number of underlying gauge generators will tell us the number of corresponding independent charges that will remain after considering general bcs and zero chemical potentials, in new conformal HiSGRA in 3D.

+To understand in what sense the boundary conditions are the most general, one should recall the definition of the theory in terms of the Chern--Simons action.
+As described in Section~2, the theory is written in terms of the connection $\omega$, which is a Lie-algebra-valued one-form, i.e. it is expanded in the generators of the underlying gauge algebra.
+In the asymptotic region, one can impose boundary conditions either by retaining all generators or by setting some of them to zero from the outset.
+Here, we keep the entire set of generators.
+We will see how this differs from the near-horizon boundary conditions, where only a subset of generators is retained.

-In such a case, by choosing the appropriate group element, one can obtain any of the particular metrics that were originally derived under a stricter set of boundary conditions (bcs) \cite{Grumiller:2016kcp}.
+For these bcs, by choosing the appropriate group element, one can obtain any of the particular metrics that were originally derived under a stricter set of boundary conditions (bcs) \cite{Grumiller:2016kcp}.
 When the boundary conditions are already restricted, the described procedure yields a specific algebra of charges.
-We will demonstrate this using the example of near-horizon boundary conditions.
+This situation arises while imposing near-horizon boundary conditions.